tilt-dev/tilt.build/docs/choosing_clusters.md

 - Tilt needs to recognize the cluster as a dev cluster.
 - Tilt needs to be able to discover any in-cluster registry.

-### Whitelisting the Cluster
+### Allowing the Cluster

-Users have to explicitly whitelist the cluster with this line in their Tiltfile:
+Users have to explicitly allow the cluster with this line in their Tiltfile:

 ```python
 allow_k8s_contexts('my-cluster-name')
 ```

-If your cluster is a dev-only cluster that you think Tilt should recognize automatically, we accept PRs to whitelist the cluster in Tilt.
+If your cluster is a dev-only cluster that you think Tilt should recognize automatically, we accept PRs to allow the cluster in Tilt.
 Here's an example:

 [Recognize Red Hat CodeReady Containers as a local cluster](https://github.com/tilt-dev/tilt/pull/3242)